vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Bhav.).
 Saugandhyavrata-this is a ștuvrata; Śiva and Keśava deities;

-give up use of flowers in Hemanta and Sisira and of three kinds of pattras ( fragrant substances) on Phā. pūrpimā and donate some gold with the words 'May Śiva and Keśava
+give up use of flowers in Hemanta and Sisira and of three kinds of pattras ( fragrant substances) on Phā. pūrṇimā and donate some gold with the words 'May Śiva and Keśava

 be pleased'; HV II.
 860. Saubhāgyatstiyāvrata-41) on 3rd tithi of Phā. su. observe nakta